-Specializing in Himalayan antiquities, Jacqueline spent a decade as an auction professional in New York City.
-She is also an expert in provenance research and a certified appraiser in Uniform Standards of Professional Appraisal Practice (USPAP).
+Jacqueline Subhash is an independent researcher based in Bellport, New York.
+With more than a decade as an auction professional in New York City specializing in Indian, Himalayan and Southeast antiquities, Jacqueline is an expert in provenance research and a certified appraiser in Uniform Standards of Professional Appraisal Practice (USPAP).

-Jacqueline’s current field of interest includes the development of medieval Indian haṭhayoga traditions, and the transmission of these early teaching cycles into Tibet, including the Amṛtasiddhi ('Chi med grub pa) corpus.
+Jacqueline’s current field of interest includes the development of medieval Indian hathayoga traditions, and the transmission of these early teaching cycles into Tibet, including the Amrtasiddhi('Chi med grub pa) and auxiliary corpus.

 EDUCATION